Javingka/cardano-node-notes/cardano-cli notes/Transaction script - mai 10 2022.md

 --out-file txmultisign.raw \
 $TESTNET
 ```

 For `--tx-in` parameter we use the transaction hash from the return of `cardano-cli query utxo --address $(cat multisignaddress.addr) $TESTNET` command.

 In **my** case is: `da5dcaa117e27f324430a5fe2fc32f86cf7ab03f6556800b84e977a6a526b765`

 For `--change-address` parameter, as commented before, we will use Roberto's address.

 The transaction raw information will be stored into the file `txmultisign.raw`

-Once executed the command we can view transaction draft calling the following:
+Once executed the command we can view the transaction draft calling the following:
 ```bash
 cardano-cli transaction view \
 --tx-body-file txmultisign.raw
 ```

 Response should be something like this:
 ```bash
 auxiliary scripts: null